Check the detailsTerms & Conditions

 7.2.
 VFC, its activity leaders or agents, will not be liable for personal injury, death or loss or damage sustained by customers or to their property unless it arises from the negligence of Via Ferrata Cornwall.

 8.1.
-We may take photos/videos of sessions for use on promotional material, please indicate on our consent form upon arrival if you are not happy for us to do this.
+We may take photos/videos of sessions for use on promotional material, please indicate on our waiver form if you are not happy for us to do this.

 9. Lost Property